 Get ready for mammoth national parks, dynamic Māori culture, and world-class surfing and skiing.
 New Zealand can be mellow or action-packed, but it's always epic.
 Food, Wine & Beer British-influenced classics like fish and chips aren’t going anywhere, but NZ gastronomy has come a long way, baby.

 It's easy to see why Hawaii has become synonymous with paradise.
 Just look at these sugary beaches, Technicolor coral reefs and volcanoes beckoning adventurous spirits.
-Modern Multiculturalism Hawaii is as proud of its multicultural heritage as it is of former US President Barack Obama, who was born in Honolulu on Oʻahu.
+Island Style Floating all by itself in the middle of the Pacific, Hawaii proudly maintains its own distinct identity apart from the US mainland.

 Packing in cosmopolitan cities, authentic opportunities to experience Māori culture, and the country’s bubbling volcanic heart, the North Island is an exceedingly versatile destination.
 Volcanic Thrills Welcome to one of the planet’s youngest countries, at least in geological terms.